Updated On

 What else can I do to prevent ticks?

 Plant-based defenses will only go so far, since the animals that carry ticks can be persistent.
 The only surefire way to keep these animals away is to fence them out.
 To keep ticks away from you, your family, and pets, try tick repellents (DEET-based for humans, permethrin for animals) will do the job nicely.
-It’s also important to check for ticks every day.
+You can also use peppermint spray or have a eucalyptus plant as a form of pest control.
+It’s important to check for ticks every day.
 This is especially true if you spend a lot of time outside in the woods.

 Editorial Contributors